 - While traveling, use a cyber café and let everyone know that all is well, or spend the extra money for an overseas call.
 Staying in touch helps people at home feel better about your travels, and you can also receive news updates.

 - Consider renting a cell phone, if you are in a destination with access.

 - While I wouldn’t necessarily check in with the US Embassy for a weeklong trip to Paris, you should definitely do so for longer trips or more off-beat destinations.

 - Buy Travel Insurance.
 If you travel frequently, consider the low-cost annual travel insurance policies.
-For more information, see New Annual Travel Insurance Plans
+For more information, see Travel Insurance Plans

 - REPRESENTING PEACE